 - Tour times cannot be reserved in advance

-- Maid of the Mist runs from mid-May (tentative) to November 3 in 2019.
+- Maid of the Mist runs from the end of April to early November

 - For more information, or to purchase your tickets, visit the Maid of the Mist website.